 When we enter into repurchase agreements, we sell the assets to lenders and receive cash from the lenders.
 The lenders are obligated to resell the same assets back to us at the end of the term of the repurchase agreement.
 Because the cash that we receive from the lender when we initially sell the assets to the lender is less than the value of those assets (the difference being the "haircut"), if the lender defaults on its obligation to resell the same assets back to us, we would incur a loss on the repurchase agreement equal to the amount of the haircut (assuming there was no change in the value of the securities).
 Further, if we default on our obligations under a repurchase agreement, the lender will be able to terminate the repurchase agreement and may cease entering into any other repurchase agreements with us.
-If a default occurs under any of our repurchase agreement repurchase agreements with different lenders.
-There can be no assurance that we will be successful in entering into such replacement repurchase agreements that were terminated or at all.
+If a default occurs under any of our repurchase agreements and a lender terminates one or more of its repurchase agreements, we may need to enter into replacement repurchase agreements with different lenders.
+There can be no assurance that we will be successful in entering into such replacement repurchase agreements on the same terms as the repurchase agreements that were terminated or at all.